Choose another writer in this calendar:

 between a young man and an older married woman.
 Fréderic Moreau, the

-hero, is a gifted young man, full of vague longings, but he constantly
+hero, is full of vague longings, but he constantly

 meets people who have nothing else to offer but pessimism and cynicism.